imjeevandeshmukh/GlideToast/README.md

-# DialogSheet
+# GlideToast
-An Android library to build bottom sheet dialog.
+An Android library to build flying animated toast message.

 ---